SDBOR Student Success Dashboard

 Data for the most recent entering cohort suggest several key takeaways:

-- Of the 7,607 degree-seeking undergraduates who entered the university system in Fall 2011, roughly 33 percent earned a degree within four years.
-After six years, more than half (about 52 percent) had completed a degree.
+- Of the 7,589 degree-seeking undergraduates who entered the university system in Fall 2012, almost 37 percent earned a degree within four years.
+After six years, more than half (about 54 percent) had completed a degree.
 Though not shown here, these figures compare favorably with other four-year public universities in the United States.

 - Several factors appear to correlate with improved persistence outcomes.
 For example, higher graduation rates are achieved by students with high ACT scores, students with strong high school GPAs, students receiving scholarship awards, and students taking more demanding credit loads.

 Source: Regents Information Systems

 - The dashboard includes data for all degree-seeking undergraduate students beginning a regental degree program in a given fall semester.
 Both first-time students and transfer students are included.
 Each student is listed once per institution where applicable.

 - Persistence rates and graduation rates refer to system-level enrollments and degree completions.
 Students beginning a degree program at one university in the regental system eventually may complete a degree at another regental university.

 - The "Still Enrolled" category includes students enrolling in the fall, spring, or summer terms of a given academic year.